Warsaw Ghetto: Ghetto administration

 The first commissioner of the Warsaw Ghetto, appointed by Fischer, was SA-Standartenführer Waldemar Schön, who also supervised the initial Jewish relocations in 1940.
 He was an attritionist best known for orchestrating an "artificial famine" (künstliche Hungersnot) in January 1941.
 Schön had eliminated virtually all food supplies to the ghetto causing an uproar among the SS upper echelon.
 He was relieved of his duties by Frank himself in March 1941 and replaced by Kommissar Heinz Auerswald, a "productionist" who served until November 1942.
 Like in all Nazi ghettos across occupied Poland, the Germans ascribed the internal administration to a Judenrat Council of the Jews, led by an "Ältester" (the Eldest).
 In Warsaw, this role was relegated to Adam Czerniaków, who chose a policy of collaboration with the Nazis in the hope of saving lives.
 Adam Czerniaków confided his harrowing experience in nine diaries.
-In July 1942, when the Germans ordered him to increase the contingent of people to be deported, he committed suicide.
+In July 1942, when the Germans ordered him to increase the contingent of people to be deported, he took his own life.

 Czerniaków's collaboration with the German occupation policies was a paradigm for attitude of the majority of European Jews vis à vis Nazism.
 Although his personality as president of the Warsaw Judenrat may not become as infamous as Chaim Rumkowski, Ältester of the Łódź Ghetto; the SS policies he had followed were systematically anti-Jewish.

 The Council of Elders was supported internally by the Jewish Ghetto Police (Jüdischer Ordnungsdienst), formed at the end of September 1940 with 3,000 men, instrumental in enforcing law and order as well as carrying out German ad hoc regulations, especially after 1941, when the number of refugees and expellees in Warsaw reached 150,000 or nearly one third of the entire Jewish population of the capital.

 Catholics and Poles in the ghetto

-In January 1940 there were 1,540 Catholics and 221 individuals of other Christian faiths imprisoned in the ghetto, including Jewish converts.
+In January 1940, there were 1,540 Catholics and 221 individuals of other Christian faiths imprisoned in the ghetto, including Jewish converts.
 It is estimated that at the time of closure of the ghetto there were around 2,000 Christians, and number possibly rose eventually to over 5,000.
-Many of these people considered themselves Polish, but due to Nazi racial criteria they were classified by German authorities as Jewish.Christians in the Warsaw Ghetto: An Epitaph for the Unremembered, by Peter Florian Dembowski, 2005 Within the ghetto there were three Christian churches, the All Saints Church, St. Augustine's Church and the Church of the Nativity of the Blessed Virgin Mary.
+Many of these people considered themselves Polish, but due to Nazi racial criteria they were classified by German authorities as Jewish.
+Within the ghetto, there were three Christian churches, the All Saints Church, St. Augustine's Church, and the Church of the Nativity of the Blessed Virgin Mary.
 All Saints Church served Jewish Christians who were detained in the ghetto.
 At that time, the parish priest, Marceli Godlewski who before the war was connected to Endecja and anti-Jewish actions, now became involved in helping Jews.
 At the rectory of the parish, the priest sheltered and helped many escape, including Ludwik Hirszfeld, Louis-Christophe Zaleski-Zamenhof and Wanda Zamenhof-Zaleska.
-For his actions he was posthumously awarded the Righteous Among the Nations medal in 2009.
+For his actions, he was posthumously awarded the Righteous Among the Nations medal in 2009.